arturdryomov/pages/content/posts/midnight.md

 ```

 Talking about surface colors — let’s backtrack a bit.
-Which color should be used for `elevationOverlayColor` attribute?
+Which color should be used for the `elevationOverlayColor` attribute?
 `#ffffff` comes to mind.
-Unfortunately that is not always what
+Unfortunately this is not always what
 a design team wants to see.
 Most likely there will be a defined
 color `S` for surfaces and a color `ES` for elevated surfaces.
-At the same time, the math behind `ElevationOverlayProvider` is a bit tricky,
+The math behind `ElevationOverlayProvider` is a bit tricky,
 especially when it comes to ARGB colors with defined alpha channel.

-The solution here is color subtraction.
-Yep.
+The solution here is the color subtraction.
 To get a color for `elevationOverlayColor`
-subtract S from ES.
+subtract `S` from `ES`.
 For example, using the surface color
 `#000000` <span style="color: #000000">■</span>
 and the elevated surface color
 `#5b5f65` <span style="color: #5b5f65">■</span>
 we’ll get
 `#e6f0ff` <span style="color: #e6f0ff">■</span>.
-Using the resulting color is usually close enough to design vision without losing
+Using the resulting color is usually close enough to the design vision without compromising
 the ability to automatically change surface color depending on the current elevation.
 Oh, please don’t subtract colors manually,
 use [the special calculator](https://www.colorhexa.com).